Bundle (macOS)

-In NeXTSTEP, OPENSTEP, GNUstep, and their lineal descendants macOS and iOS, a bundle is a file directory with a defined structure and file extension, allowing related files to be grouped together as a conceptually single item.
+In NeXTSTEP, OPENSTEP, and their lineal descendants macOS, iOS, iPadOS, tvOS, watchOS, and visionOS, and in GNUstep, a bundle is a file directory with a defined structure and file extension, allowing related files to be grouped together as a conceptually single item.

 Examples of bundles that contain executable code include applications, frameworks, and plugins.
 This kind of bundle usually contains one file representing executable code, and files that represent resources such as nibs, templates, images, sounds, and other media.
 On some other systems, such as Microsoft Windows, these resources are usually included directly in the executable file itself at compile time.
 On older Macintoshes, a similar technique is used, where additional metadata can be added to a file's resource fork.
 Similar in concept are the application directories used in RISC OS and on the ROX Desktop.

 Examples of bundles that do not contain executable code include document packages (iWork documents) and media libraries (iPhoto Library).